conor-b-abraham/FibMap/README.md

 **This module is currently in development, so proceed with caution.**

-Use this subcommand to analyze the trajectory from the calc subcommand (with --saveraw) and plot the number of each type of interaction versus time.
+Use this subcommand to analyze the trajectory from the calc subcommand (with --saveraw) and plot the number of each type of interaction per layer versus time.
 For additional help use: `FibMap.py traj -h` or `FibMap.py traj --help`.

 > *NOTE: This subcommand can only be run after the `calc` subcommand with --saveraw has been completed.*